 2 Was: Grossherzoglich-Sächsische Kunstgewerbeschule Weimar, “Winkelbau”.
 Now: Faculty of Design, Bauhaus University.

 • Weimar listing to Bauhaus Sites

 • A warning: how the “degenerate art” label might still be used against present-day art

 I’m very grateful to Weimar Tourism, Thüringen Tourismus, Germany National Tourism Board for access to places and activities in the city; and to Dorint Hotel am Goethepark for a comfortable and welcoming stay.
 Special thanks to Renée Cieraad for the guided tour, and Anja Friedrich from Weimar Tourismus for the warm hospitality.
-I made these photos on 29 and 30 April 2015.
-This post appears on Fotoeins Fotopress at fotoeins.com at http://wp.me/p1BIdT-76F.
+I made all photos above on 29 and 30 April 2015.
+This post appears on Fotoeins Fotografie at fotoeins DOT com at http://wp.me/p1BIdT-76F.